Click a question to view an answer.

 By choosing your seafood wisely, you can help shift demand away from fish and shellfish that are overfished or poorly managed towards those that are in better shape.
 Remember that the seafood selections you see in the supermarket and on restaurant menus are there because people are demanding them.
 You can contribute to the movement that encourages better fisheries management and abundance in the seas by letting your local market and restaurants know what you’d like to see and why.
 Restaurant and market owners are most successful when they listen to their customers’ requests.
 If enough people ask for a particular kind of seafood, the demand will become great enough to make it profitable to sell it.
 Remind your local seafood sellers that you are not part of a boycott, but rather you are simply asking that they offer more sustainable choices.
 And when you tell all the seafood lovers you know to choose their seafoods wisely, you are no longer one person, and you are helping to create the movement.

 As frustrating as it may seem when you are looking for a “yes” or “no” answer, the real answer is “it depends.”
 Aquaculture, or the farming of fish, is a booming industry and can take the pressure off some depleted wild fish.
 But not all.
 For example, farmed catfish and tilapia are increasingly popular with seafood lovers and can be a smart alternative when they’re raised in closed-systems where wastes are controlled and there is little chance of the fish escaping.
 These fish are also fed a vegetable-based diet such as corn and soy-based feed.
 Other farmed species such as Atlantic salmon can be more problematic.
 In places like the Pacific, they can escape and threaten native species with diseases.
 And when some farmed species like salmon are fed large quantities of wild caught fish, we’re not really conserving fish.
 By following the advice of organizations that have transparent methods of rating farmed seafood, you can ensure that you are making choices that help solve the problem.
-Blue Ocean only ranks wild-caught seafood.
-For farmed fish rankings, check our partner’s website: Monterrey Bay Aquarium.
+The Safina Center only rates wild-caught seafood.
+For farmed fish ratings, check our partner’s website: Monterey Bay Aquarium Seafood Watch®.